timthepost/libsplinter/README.md

 splinter stores in debugging / production monitoring.

 ### Simple / Demonstration Programs:

-  - `splinter_send`: writes a value to a key on a given store.
-Creates a store if necessary.
-  - `splinter_recv`: watches a key for updates, then writes the new data to standard output (indefinitely, if wanted).
   - `splinter_test`: Unit tests (`make test` or `make valtest`) which also illustrate the C library quite well.
   - `splinter_stress`: MRSW-contract stress test (many millions of ops / sec with random writes)